Rojj/WhatATheme/_posts/2018-01-01-trent-basin.md

 title: Trent Basin Digital Twin
 layout: post
 post-image: /assets/images/projects/trent-basin.png
-description: Project Manager and engineering technical lead
+description: Product Manager and industry
 tags:
-- project management
+- product management
 - thermal modelling
 - hvac design
 ---

-# What is WhatATheme?
+# Role and contribution
 >Project Manager and engineering technical lead - Digital twin for a new development in Nottingham.
 IES created an interactive platform that enables the Trent Basin community to visualise its energy data in real-time

 ---